wesselb/probmods/README.md

 #### Convenience: `@convert`

-Although the internal variables of `instance` are TensorFlow tensors, you can simply feel a NumPy array to `instance.sample`.
+Although the internal variables of `instance` are TensorFlow tensors, you can simply feed a NumPy array to `instance.sample`.
 Furthermore, the output of `instance.sample(x)` is a NumPy array, rather than a TensorFlow tensor: